hexbatch/apple-core/core-docs/step-3-remotes/remote-overview.md

     remote:
         user: required
-        name : unique in urls
+        name : unique in remotes
         is_retired: default false // if true then cannot be added to element types is_on : if off then all read and writes will fail and the remote not called
         timeout_seconds: if an attempt is made to sent to the remote, this is how many seconds until the read or write of the attribute ends in failure
-        uri: (one type of uri)
+       uri:
-            url: (can be ip )
-                uri: (without port or protocal or query)
-                method: (get, post, patch, etc)
-                protocal: http|https
-                port:
-                auth:
-                    auth_type: basic|bearer
-                    user:
-                    pw:
-            socket:
-                port:
-                command:
-            command_line:
-                command:
-            manual: true|null
-                This is executed when a api call is made, and that call will get the data back, then another api call will send back the response the api calls will use this name to help id this.
-        data:
-            constant_post_data : constant json
-            constant_uri : plugged into uri templates, makes searching for specific uri data easier
-            xml_path:
-            output_keys: array< name of output key, name of key this is sent under>
+            uri_type: (none,url,socket,console,manual)
+            uri_method (post, get, patch.. etc)
+            uri_port:
+            uri_string

         read_policy:
             allow: bool
-            cache: bool, if true then each last call updates the cache, and if same input params then cache is used
+            cache: bool, if true then each last call updates the cache, and if same cache param key values then cache is used
-            cache-ttl-seconds: how old the cache is allowed to be
+            cache_ttl_seconds: how old the cache is allowed to be
+            cache_keys: array of string keys to use for the cache, empty means cache returned always
         write_policy:
             allow: bool,
-            store_until_next_write: bool
-        data_policy:
+        data:
             input_attribute_map: array<name of attribute, name of key this is sent under>
-            output_map: array<name of key of data from server, name of key output object will have>
+            output_map: array<name of server output key or xml path, name of key output object will have>
+            remote_data : key value pairs with remote_data_type ('none','basic_auth','bearer_auth','data','header') and name, value and is_secret
         call_schedule:
-            max_calls_per_unit: x
+            rate_limit_max_per_unit: x
-            unit_in_seconds: x
+            rate_limit_unit_in_seconds: x
         state
             local_state_init: the initial state for per attribute or action
             element_state_init: the initial shared state for any element that has this an attribute or action with this remote